eurostat/eubd2025_docs/CF.md

 From the virtual servers you can access the CDSE resources and the additional datasets which are mentioned in the [Data Catalogue](data-catalogue.md).

 :::{Note}
-The sample notebooks to access the datasets are availble are available in these folders:
+The sample notebooks to access the datasets are availble in these folders:
  - [https://github.com/eurostat/eubd2025_docs/tree/main/cdse-notebooks](https://github.com/eurostat/eubd2025_docs/tree/main/cdse-notebooks)
  - [https://github.com/eurostat/eubd2025_docs/tree/main/cf-notebooks](https://github.com/eurostat/eubd2025_docs/tree/main/cf-notebooks)
 :::